CrayLabs/SmartSim/doc/dragon.rst

 Currently, SmartSim supports only one Dragon server per allocation.
 Consequently, if multiple Experiments need to run within the same allocation, the Dragon server must be shared among them.
-By default, the server is initiated from a subdirectory of the ``Experiment`` path.
+By default, the server starts from a subdirectory of the ``Experiment`` path, where it creates a configuration file.
 To enable server sharing, users can specify a custom path from which the server should be launched.
-This can be achieved by setting the environment variable ``SMARTSIM_DRAGON_SERVER_PATH`` to an existing path.
-Each ``Experiment`` will then search for the running server in the specified path and initiate a new server instance only if none is already running.
+This can be achieved by setting the environment variable ``SMARTSIM_DRAGON_SERVER_PATH`` to an existing absolute path.
+Each ``Experiment`` will then search for the configuration file in the specified path and initiate a new server instance only if the file is not found.

 Dragon's High-Speed Transport Agents
 ====================================